 Annual Base Salaries.
 Base salaries for the NEOs were initially established in connection with their hiring based on the executive's position, responsibilities, personal expertise and experience, internal pay equity, and the Market Data.
 The Compensation Committee views base salary as the fixed compensation necessary to attract and retain qualified executives and to provide a reasonable base level of compensation for the executives' ongoing performance throughout the year.
-Annual base salaries are a key component of a NEO's total compensation as both short- and long-term incentive payments are calculated as a multiple of base salary.
-The executive officers' base salaries are subject to annual review and adjustment to ensure that a NEO's total compensation (as reported in the Summary Compensation Table) is at or near the 50th percentile of the Peer Group data.
-As an executive's responsibilities and ability to affect the financial results of the Company increase, base salary becomes a smaller component of total compensation and long-term, equity-based compensation becomes a larger component, further aligning the executive's interests with those of our stockholders.
+Annual base salaries are a key component of an NEO's total compensation as both short- and long-term incentive payments are calculated as a multiple of base salary.
+The executive officers' base salaries are subject to annual review and adjustment to ensure that an NEO's total compensation (as reported in the Summary Compensation Table) is at or near the 50th percentile of the Peer Group data.
+As an executive's responsibilities and ability to affect the financial results of the Company increase, base salary becomes a smaller component of total compensation and long-term, equity-based compensation becomes a larger component, further aligning the executive's interests with those of our stockholders

-The following table sets forth the base salaries for the NEOs for 2015 and 2016:
+The following table sets forth the base salaries for the NEOs for 2017 and 2018.
+As illustrated, the Compensation Committee elected to make no base salary adjustments in 2018.